PiHKAL

-PiHKAL: A Chemical Love Story is a book by Dr. Alexander Shulgin and Ann Shulgin, published in 1991.
-The subject of the work is psychoactive phenethylamine chemical derivatives, notably those that act as psychedelics and/or empathogen-entactogens.
-The main title, PiHKAL, is an acronym that stands for "Phenethylamines I Have Known and Loved."
+PiHKAL: A Chemical Love Story, also known as Phenethylamines I Have Known and Loved, is a book by Alexander Shulgin and Ann Shulgin published in 1991.
+The subject of the work is psychoactive phenethylamine chemical derivatives, notably those that act as psychedelics and/or entactogens.
+The book has two halves, with the second part containing detailed entries on 179 phenethylamines.
+PiHKAL was followed by TiHKAL: The Continuation (Tryptamines I Have Known and Loved) (1997).